 2. CLOTHING:

 Personal clothing should be neat, clean, comfortable and appropriate.
 Do not wear loose flowing garments that might catch in a machine or contribute to other injuries.
-In some areas long loose hair is also a hazard and such hairstyles must be tied back or controlled.
+In some areas, long loose hair is also a hazard and such hairstyles must be tied back or controlled.
 While working with moving machines, all shirttails are to be tucked in and sleeve cuffs are to be buttoned.
 Dangling earrings and jewelry should not be worn around equipment.

 3. CLEAN WORK ENVIRONMENT: